sinsunsan/archiref_wiki/Angular-Directive-Scope.md

 ### Directive options

+* Important notice about how to understand directives binding

+$scope.customerInfo inner directive variable will be binded to parent scope $scope.info.
+We say that
+$scope.customerInfo inner directive variable will be binded to what we passed to it in the directive definition

+<myelement info="myparentInfo" > Will actually bind inner $scope.customerInfo to outer $scope.myparentInfo via the attribue info

+We don't say that
 * **scope**
   * false (default) no inheritance, the parent scope and directive scope is the same
   * true protypal inheritance like ng-include